 - Probation – Most third-time offenders will receive from three to five years on probation and the judge may also order the attendance of a 30-month DUI school.

-Penalties For DUI Involving Injury Or Death In California
+What are the Penalties For DUI Involving Injury Or Death In California?

 Charges for a DUI involving injuries can be filed as either misdemeanors or felonies depending on the circumstances.
 If charged as a felony, penalties will be more severe and can include a prison (not jail) sentence ranging from 16 months up to four years.
 Fines will also be elevated, ranging from $390 up to $5,000.